Skip to content

 Even if you aren’t a monkey weirdo, this should be on your Kota Kinabalu itinerary.

-The day was spectacular and only cost RM195/$45 per person with Down Below Adventures.
+The Klias River day tour was spectacular and only cost RM242/$51 per person.
 They picked us up from our hotel around 2:00 and drove two hours north to Kota Belud.
-After a big dinner, we hopped in a van to the Nanamun River for the fireflies.
+After a big dinner, we hopped in a van to the Nanamun River cruise for the fireflies.
 We arrived back at the hotel around 10 pm.

 Tip: Bring a zoom lens in case the potbellied wonders are a bit far from your boat.